vshn/website/README.md

 ## Build Website

-This section contains information useful to build and run the website.
+This section explains how to build and run the website.

 ### Manually